Introduction: Profitable Restaurant Business

-A restaurant owner/manager have to wear many hats in order to manage day to day operations of a restaurant.
+A restaurant owner/manager has to wear many hats in order to manage day to day operations of a restaurant.
 Only a food entrepreneur who can extract various skill sets from his personality can survive in this business.
 He has to manage different aspects of business including food quality, house kitchen, sourcing of raw materials, marketing, customer service and public relations.
-While well-funded MNCs are involved in this business to cater to high income group, the middle and low income group customers are still being catered by standalone restaurants which are owned by an individual or a family.
+While well-funded MNCs are involved in this business to cater to high-income groups, middle and low-income group customers are still being catered by standalone restaurants which are owned by an individual or a family.
 In these small restaurants, the owner is also the manager of the unit who usually looks after staff, house kitchen, raw materials and customer service.
 To run a successful and profitable restaurant, the owner/manager should consider certain improvisations, which are:

 - Customer is God

 All employees of a food joint need to be at their best performance during peak hours.
-This is only possible when each and every employee is aware of his/her job responsibility and is willing to give his one hundred percent as and when the time demand.
-The customer experience of the service largely consists of food quality and behavior of the waiting staff.
+This is only possible when each and every employee is aware of his/her job responsibility and is willing to give his one hundred per cent as and when the time demand.
+The customer experience of the service largely consists of food quality and the behaviour of the waiting staff.

 A big part of restaurant management is advertising.
-Restaurant advertising has come a long way from newspaper ads and radio spots to online advertisement through food portal.
-Social networking offers a low to no cost way of promoting your restaurant.
+Restaurant advertising has come a long way from newspaper ads and radio spots to online advertisements through food portals.
+Social networking offers a low to no-cost way of promoting your restaurant.

-- Promotions - a sure way to increase footfalls in your premises
+- Promotions - a sure way to increase footfall in your premises

-Promotions are very important for any restaurant to attract young crowd who have disposable income.
-It may include happy hours, two-for-one dinner specials, cheerio –o- keenights, live events etc. These activities would increase the revenue as well as capacity utilization.
+Promotions are very important for any restaurant to attract a young crowd who have disposable income.
+It may include happy hours, two-for-one dinner specials, cheerio –o- knights, live events etc. These activities would increase revenue as well as capacity utilization.

 - Restaurant catering can help to boost sales